-This rebel movement, which soon became a full fledged army, was led by the sons of Mattathias (Matityahu), a kohen from Modi'in.
-This family, known as the Hasmoneans, were itself led by the third son, Judas Maccabeus, also known as Judah Maccabee, after his father's death.
+This rebel movement, which soon became a full-fledged army, was led by the sons of Mattathias (Matityahu), a kohen from Modi'in.
+This family, known as the Hasmoneans, was itself led by the third son, Judas Maccabeus, also known as Judah Maccabee, after his father's death.

-Despite being outnumbered, Judah was able to lead the Maccabees to victory after victory in the field, until his eventual death in battle.
+Despite being outnumbered, Judah was able to lead the Maccabees to victory after victory in the field, until his eventual death in the Battle of Elasa.
 Ultimately, it would be Simon Thassi that would eventually manage to liberate the land from Seleucid control, creating the Hasmonean Dynasty and creating the first independent Jewish state since the Kingdom of Judah's conquest at the hands of the Babylonians.

 But Hanukkah does not just celebrate this incredible military victory.
 Rather, there is also the miracle of the oil.